Fenaille Museum founded in the Hôtel de Jouéry

 The museum opened thanks to the patronage of Maurice Fenaille.

-The industrialist indeed bequeathed the Hôtel de Jouéry to the City of Rodez in order to found a site primarily dedicated to the archaeology and history of Rouergue.
+The industrialist indeed bequeathed the Hôtel de Jouéry to the City of Rodez to found a site primarily dedicated to the archaeology and history of the historic Rouergue.

 The Hôtel de Jouéry in one of the city’s oldest mansions.